darkzodiac55/btc-tracker/README.md

 # btc-tracker

-Lightweight, easy to read and mobile friendly Bitcoin price tracker using Cryptonator api.
+Lightweight, easy to read and mobile friendly realtime Crypto price tracker using Cryptonator api.